 People like you, I repeated to myself.
 What does that mean?
 Even though I had introduced myself to this doctor, he clearly didn't know who I was or that I write about the patient perspective of mesh injuries.
 I had spent my own money to attend AUGS to learn what doctors in the field are experiencing first hand.

 Since I was an eyewitness to yesterday’s session, I suggested that Dr. Cassidenti was the only one in the room for Current Status who raised his voice and seemed agitated, like he was ready to cross two rows of chairs to get at Mr. Potts.

 No. The doctor insisted it was Potts who was out of control.

-The demonizing of Derek Potts was easy to do because there were so few there to experience the session first hand.
+The demonizing of Derek Potts from yesterday's session was easy to do because there were so few in attendance.
+Potts had left AUGS.

 And that would be the buzz created as an explanation for the Mesh Debate cancellation, and presumably believed.

 While Mr. Potts kept a low key response to critics at the last session, and did not engage or raise his voice, my only criticism was his suit was too nice.
 With a sharp blue tie, he looked like he was about to launch into an opening before a jury.

 The crowd at AUGS was generally more casually clad, like a college professor, while preceptors wore nice suits and looked like the leaders of the conference.

 In fact, the early adopters, the technology trendsetters, were just that.
 They were the doctors who had gravitated toward the manufacturers early on, the “early adopters” who bought the promises of a “minimally invasive procedure” that would improve their options for their patients and their practice in the treatment of incontinence and pelvic organ prolapse.

 And you could teach other doctors, hold clinics and travel to nice places to do so, all for compensation.